Emergence of higher-order interactions in systems of coupled Kuramoto oscillators with time delay: Analysis via Ott-Antonsen ansatz

-Using the Ott-Antonsen ansatz~\cite{Ott_Antonsen_2008}, we can derive a low-dimensional model of Eq.~\eqref{eq:dynamics_second_identical}, enabling a systematic analysis of the synchronization transitions.
-We begin with Eq.~\eqref{eq:dynamics_second} and assume that each $\omega_j$ is independently chosen from an identical Lorentzian distribution given by $g(\omega)=(\gamma / \pi)\left[\left(\omega-\omega_0\right)^2+\gamma^2\right]^{-1}$.
-Here, we assume $N\gg 1$, and $\gamma= \mathcal{O}(\epsilon) $ to approximate the case with identical oscillator frequencies.
-Then, Eq.~\eqref{eq:dynamics_second} is rewritten using the general complex order parameters $z_m$ as
+For the higher-order Kuramoto model, Eq.~\eqref{eq:dynamics_second_identical}, we can derive macroscopic dynamics of the complex order parameter to analyze the synchronization transitions.
+We begin with Eq.~\eqref{eq:dynamics_second} as the microscopic model and assume that each $\omega_j$ is independently chosen from an identical Lorentzian distribution given by $g(\omega)=(\gamma / \pi)\left[\left(\omega-\omega_0\right)^2+\gamma^2\right]^{-1}$.
+Here, we assume $\gamma= \mathcal{O}(\epsilon) $ to approximate the case with identical oscillator frequencies.
+We introduce general complex order parameters as